Elblinator/instanz-status-repo/README.md

  - running (online, slow, error) vs stopped (offline) (still to be implemented)
  - list with none, specific or all services displayed (still to be implemented)

- If one Instance is selected every service and their status can be seen
+ If one Instance is selected every service and their status can be seen.